 Keeping it Simple is a Key to Good Design

-Good design means as little design as possible.
-It involves a paring down to only the essential elements required to achieve the desired effect.
-Restraint and simplicity are key in the creation of good design.
-There are no rules for using economy, if an element works in the composition with respect to the whole design, it should be kept.
-If it distracts from the desired effect, it should be re-evaluated for its purpose.
-Never use anything for its own sake, always consider and justify its inclusion for the contribution it makes to achieve the overall design effect.
+Visual Economy means as little design as possible.
+It entails minimizing the number of elements needed to achieve the desired effect.
+A good design necessitates the use of restraint and simplicity.
+There are no rules for using visual economy; if an element works in the composition in relation to the overall design, it should be kept.
+If it detracts from the desired effect, it should be reconsidered for its intended purpose and if necessary removed.
+Never use anything for its own sake; always consider and justify its inclusion in terms of its contribution to the overall design effect.

-Simplicity is suggested in the painting of the cowboy by zooming in thus eliminating the extra surrounding elements that would otherwise detract from the main focus of the painting.
+Simplicity is suggested in the painting of the cowboy by zooming in, removing extraneous surrounding elements that would otherwise detract from the main focus of the painting.

-There is simplicity in the design of the buildings in the painting right.
+There is simplicity in the design of the buildings in the painting.
 Detail has been left out to call your attention to the unique architecture.

-In the painting on the right the background and clothing are done in a very simplistic manner so that the viewer’s attention is drawn to the face of Mary and that of baby Jesus.
+In the painting above, the background and clothing are done in a very simplistic manner so that the viewer’s attention is drawn to Mary’s face and that of baby Jesus.
 More detail would have been a distraction.